 - Climate Field reports confirm the delayed, poor, and localized Gu rains in most parts of the country.
 Indications are that performance of the season is likely to be well below normal (see page 6). - Civil Insecurity Civil insecurity increased significantly in the last three months, both in terms of the number of insecurity epicenters and the incidences of political, clan and resource based conflicts.
 This has resulted in further population displacement, human rights abuses, reductions in humanitarian space, and has contributed to further disruptions in trade and economic activities and commodity price increases (see page 7). - Agriculture Poor crop germination and development is reported in many agriculture areas in southern Somalia, especially in Lower and Middle Shabelle, parts of Juba and Bay, and Hiran regions following the delayed start and below normal Gu rainfall.
-Irrigated area planted is reported to be below normal due to increased costs of inputs, especially tractor and fuel costs (see page 8). - Livestock Pasture and water conditions deteriorated in most pastoral areas as a result of an unusually harsh Jilaal dry season (Jan. to mid-April) and a delayed and poor onset of the main Gu season rains (mid-April to June) (see Climate section).
-Of greatest concern are the previous Deyr '07/08 rain deficit areas, namely the regions of Central, Hiran, localized areas of Sool and Nugal, parts of Bakool, and the coastal areas of Shabelle.
-Livestock migration patterns are considered to be the same as the past two months (see FSAU Post Deyr '07/08 Analysis, Technical Series Report, Map 10).
-The exceptions are that livestock originating in Bakool, Sool and Hawd pastoral areas have returned from Zone-5 of Ethiopia and Bari region and are now concentrated in Bakool, Nugal and Sool livelihood zones.
-This has put pressure on the limited poor pasture and water resources in these areas. (see page 9) - Markets the Somali Shilling is continuing to lose value against the dollar at a rapid rate.
+Irrigated area planted is reported to be below normal due to increased costs of inputs, especially tractor and fuel costs (see page 8). - Livestock Pasture and water conditions deteriorated in most pastoral areas as a result of an unusually harsh Jilaal dry season (Jan. to mid-April) and a delayed and poor onset of the main Gu season rains (mid-April to June), especially in drought affected areas.
+Terms of trade (local goat to cereal) has fallen dramatically in all regions, due to sharp increases in cereal prices (see page 9). - Markets the Somali Shilling is continuing to lose value against the dollar at a rapid rate.
 Currently the shilling is trading between 30,000-34,000 SoSh per US\$, which is an increase of 125% in the last four months, and record historic high.
 Somalia is a net-importer of food, importing roughly 60% of the countries food needs.
 Food and nonfood imported commodity prices have increased by as much as 375% in some areas in the last 12 months (see page 11). - Nutrition A nutrition survey conducted by FSAU, IMC and SRCS in El Berde district of Bakool region in April '08, has highlighted Very Critical rates of malnutrition of 24.1% global acute malnutrition and 2.8% severe acute malnutrition.
 Increasing trends of admissions of severely malnourished children in International NGO feeding centers are being reported in various locations in Somalia, most notably in Mogadishu (see page 12).

-Table 1: Somalia: Combined Rural, Urban and IDP IPC Population Numbers - April - June 2008
+Table 1: Somalia IPC Rural, Urban and IDP Population Numbers, April - June 2008